 No discussion of enterprise security would be complete without a mention of modern AI-enabled, cloud-based physical security devices like cameras and BLE-enabled tech.
 Structured has partnered with security firms offering plug and play video surveillance solutions that seamlessly integrate with cloud-based access control to save organizations on server, storage, and maintenance costs.
 These systems also provide remote accessibility, powerful analytics and live alerting during unusual activity.

 Structured Professional Spotlight

-Brad Pierce, Managing Director of Security, CISSP/CISA/PCIP
+Brad Pierce, Vice President of Security Solutions, CISSP/CISA/PCIP

 “Understanding how systems are built and how they can fail is a type of thinking that is hardwired in me and constantly drives me to learn more.”

 By Brad Pierce, Structured Managing Director of Security, CISSP/CISA/PCIP — Zero Trust is a philosophy, a journey.
 No one manufacturer or security product will get you where you’re going.
 It…